Dangerous, Affected, and Insanitary Buildings Policy

 • Better linking decision making about buildings to wider social, economic and cultural factors and some best practice actions.

-How you can have your say:
+How you could have your say:

-Complete our online submission form to provide your feedback.
+You could complete our online submission form to provide your feedback.

 What happens to your feedback?